Sonal146/Financial_Analysis-_Project/README.md

  #  Business Questions Answered:
-## 1 What are the trends in loan issuance and repayment over time?
+1 What are the trends in loan issuance and repayment over time?

-## 2 Yearly and monthly trends provide clear insights into loan activity.
+2 Yearly and monthly trends provide clear insights into loan activity.

-## 3 Which customer segments are the most profitable?
+ 3 Which customer segments are the most profitable?

-## 4 Customer segmentation based on loan grades and verification statuses identifies high-value segments.
+4 Customer segmentation based on loan grades and verification statuses identifies high-value segments.

-## 5 How does geographic location influence loan performance?
+ 5 How does geographic location influence loan performance?

-## 6 State-wise analysis highlights regions with high and low loan performance metrics.
+ 6 State-wise analysis highlights regions with high and low loan performance metrics.

-## 7 What are the top reasons borrowers take loans?
+ 7 What are the top reasons borrowers take loans?

-## 8 Purpose-wise insights help identify the most common loan purposes.
+8 Purpose-wise insights help identify the most common loan purposes.

-## 9 Which loans pose the highest risk of default?
+9 Which loans pose the highest risk of default?

-## 10 Risk analysis categorizes loans by grades and statuses to identify high-risk segments.
+ 10 Risk analysis categorizes loans by grades and statuses to identify high-risk segments.

-## 11 How can repayment behavior be optimized?
+ 11 How can repayment behavior be optimized?

-## 12 Monthly payment trends provide insights into repayment patterns and potential process improvements.
+ 12 Monthly payment trends provide insights into repayment patterns and potential process improvements.

-## 13Which states generate the highest loan revenue?
+13 Which states generate the highest loan revenue?

-## 14 State-wise heatmaps reveal geographic hotspots for banking services.
+14 State-wise heatmaps reveal geographic hotspots for banking services.

-## 15 What are the patterns in interest rates across different loan types?
+ 15 What are the patterns in interest rates across different loan types?

-## 16 Average interest rate analysis uncovers variations by loan grades and purposes.
+ 16 Average interest rate analysis uncovers variations by loan grades and purposes.
-## 17 How do loan amounts vary across different borrower demographics?
+17 How do loan amounts vary across different borrower demographics?

-## 18 Segmentation by demographics like home ownership and verification status highlights loan trends.
+18 Segmentation by demographics like home ownership and verification status highlights loan trends.
-## 19 What are the seasonal trends in loan issuance and repayments?
+ 19 What are the seasonal trends in loan issuance and repayments?

-## 20 Time-series analysis helps uncover seasonal patterns and forecast future trends.
+ 20 Time-series analysis helps uncover seasonal patterns and forecast future trends.

 # Value of This Analysis:
 Improved Strategic Decision-Making: Supports banking executives in tailoring strategies based on data insights.